 Cocktails can be surprisingly high in calories.
 One serving of a white Russian made with light cream has about 350 calories.

 Nice: Mix up a wine spritzer by adding a splash of wine and sparkling water to pomegranate or cranberry juice.
-This not only shaves calories, but also contributes to your fruit servings for the day.
+This not only shaves calories, but also counts toward your fruit servings for the day.

-Carbohydrate cravings may increase during fall and winter.
+You may find that you crave carbs more during fall and winter.
 You don't want to give in by reaching for too many sweets, but you don't have to ignore the cravings either.
 Carbs taste good and make you feel good triggering the release of serotonin, a brain chemical that boosts mood.

 Nice: The solution is to control portions or snack on complex carbs, such as whole-grain cereal or crackers.

-Milk chocolates are high in fat and low in the disease-fighting compounds found in purer forms of dark chocolate.
-Caramel or cream-filled chocolates are also lacking in the health department.
+Milk chocolates are high in fat and low in the nutrients found in purer forms of dark chocolate.
+Caramel or cream-filled chocolates don't do anything for your health, either.

-Nice: Solid dark chocolate with at least 70% cocoa is most beneficial, but only in small amounts.
+Nice: Solid dark chocolate with at least 70% cocoa is best, but only in small amounts.
 Choose dark chocolate with heart-healthy nuts.